tsparticles/tsparticles/CONTRIBUTING.md

 The `presets` and `shapes` folder contains all external presets and shapes.

-Once done editing you can check if everything builds running `rush build` .
+Once done editing you can check if everything builds running `lerna run build` .

 The difference is the first does not create the docs folder and it can be unnecessary while coding.